-If the problem with immune system is found, then your relative/friend/patient may be eligible to take part in a study called SINAPPS2.
+If the problem with immune system is found, then your ward/relative/person you are consenting for may be eligible to take part in a study called SINAPPS2.

 WHY HAVE THEY BEEN INVITED?

 They have been referred to a mental health service as possibly having psychosis or they are experiencing symptoms of psychosis.
 We are looking to study people from across the country with similar experiences to them.
 We are planning to recruit 6400 participants.